Contemporary knowledge about God, Evolution, and the meaning of human life.

 One can refrain from stealing money and property of other people.

-But what about stopping to steal the freedom of other people when we impose our will on them — how many of us reach this level of morality?
+But what about stopping to steal the freedom of other people when we impose our will on them — how many of us reach this level of ethics?

 And what if we consider the same approach to our relationships with animals?